-What is a temperature project you may be wondering?
-A temperature blanket, scarf, or anything else you can dream up is a way to record a year's worth of temperatures in yarn!
+What are crochet temperature projects you may be wondering?
+A temperature blanket, scarf, or anything else you can dream up is a way to record a year’s worth of temperatures in yarn!
 You can represent this by working a row or add a square motif too.
 Both variations can be found in the projects below.

-Ready to get started but need a temperature in the past?
+Ready to get started on crochet temperature projects but need a temperature in the past?
 I like looking them up here: historical weather data

 Don't have much time or yarn to commit?
 Try recording the average weekly temperature!
 This is probably the most simple and manageable project of the lineup.
 Check out my temperature shawl below, where each row represents a week of the year...short and sweet!